-Pirelli monitors and reports its emissions of greenhouse gases through the calculation of $CO_2$ equivalent ( $CO_2e$ ) - unit of measurement used for the emissions reported here below -, which takes into account the contribution of carbon dioxide, methane ( $CH_4$ ) and nitrous oxide ( $N_2O$ ).
-To quantify emissions, the energy consumption of all local units under operational control included in the scope of reporting are collected annually through the CSR-DM IT system.
+Pirelli monitors and reports its88 emissions of greenhouse gases through the calculation of CO_2 equivalent (CO_2e) - unit of measurement used for the emissions reported here below -, which takes into account the contribution of carbon dioxide, methane (CH_4) and nitrous oxide (N_2O).
+To quantify emissions, the energy consumption of all local units included in the scope of reporting are collected annually through the CSR-DM IT system.

 Greenhouse gases are generated by the combustion of hydrocarbons at production sites, mainly used to operate heat generators that power Group plants, and particularly those that produce steam for vulcanisers, or by the consumption of electrical or thermal energy.
-The former are defined as "direct emissions", or Scope 1 emissions, as produced within the Company's production sites, while the latter compose the so-called "indirect emissions", or Scope 2 emissions, as they are generated in the plants that produce the energy and steam purchased and consumed by Pirelli.
-Scope 2 emissions are reported in two distinct ways: location-based and market-based (methodology introduced in 2015 with the guideline "GHG Protocol Scope 2 Guidance" and current reference for Pirelli's emission reduction targets).
+The former are defined as "direct emissions", or Scope 1 emissions, as produced within the Company's production sites, while the latter compose the so-called "indirect emissions", or Scope 2 emissions, as they are generated